Ad1tya-07/bitcask-rs/README.md

 ## How it works
 - **Append-only log:** every write is appended to a single data file as a length-prefixed binary record: `[key_len: u32][key][val_len: u32][val]`.
-- **In-memory index:** on startup, the log is scanned front-to-back to rebuild an in-memory map of keys to their latest values.
+- **In-memory index:** on startup, the log is scanned front-to-back to rebuild an in-memory map of keys to their latest offsets.
 Later records for the same key overwrite earlier ones, so the index always reflects the most recent write.
 - **Crash recovery:** because state is rebuilt by replaying the log, the store survives restarts — reopening the file and re-scanning reconstructs everything.

 ## Usage
 Currently, just gotta go to the project directory and run it as cargo run.
 The functions that I am calling are hardcoded in the main function.

 ## Known limitations /  next steps
-- **Offset-based reads:** the index currently stores values in memory; real Bitcask stores `key -> file offset` and seeks to read the value on demand, keeping values on disk and only keys in RAM.
-- **Tombstone deletes:** no delete operation yet.
 - **Compaction:** the log grows forever as keys are updated; dead records need periodic merging.
 - **Buffered I/O:** reads and writes are currently unbuffered.